 - Explain clearly to clients in advance of any treatment, fees, terms of payment, session length (where known), and any charges levied for non-attendance or cancelled appointments.

-- Present all services and products in a transparent manner to include any limitations and realistic outcomes of treatment and ensure that the client retains complete control over the decision to purchase such services or products.
+- Present all services and products in a transparent manner to include any limitations and realistic outcomes of treatment and ensure that the client retains complete control over the

 - Neither expect nor encourage gifts from clients.
 Small tokens of appreciation may be accepted at the end of therapy but should in no way be solicited.